USFS Visitor Information Center

 - Resources about local birding guides, birding books and natural history information, are available on the Cave Creek Ranch website.

 Southwestern Research Station

-The American Museum of Natural History operates its famous Southwestern Research Station in the canyon about 4 miles from the Visitor Information Center.
+The American Museum of Natural History operates its famous Southwestern Research Station (SWRS) in the canyon about 4 miles from the Visitor Information Center.
 Scientists come from all over the world to study the area’s unique reptiles, amphibians, insects, plants, mammals, and birds.
-There are public hummingbird feeders and wetlands.
 The laboratories are not open to the public.

 Museums, Galleries & Gift Shops